-After all, despite their intelligence and diligence, no nurse is perfect – even the nurse practitioners or those who have an MSN.
+After all, despite their intelligence and diligence, no nurse is perfect – even the nurse practitioners or those with an MSN.

-These A.I. and algorithms must be guided with the expertise of those in the nursing profession in order to be accurate and successful.
+These A.I. and algorithms must be guided by the expertise of those in the nursing profession in order to be accurate and successful.

-Human touch is always critical in the use of healthcare technology – but A.I. may be a landmark technology that will help alleviate some of the more time- and resource-consuming work that comes with the work of registered nurses.
+Human touch is always critical in healthcare technology – but A.I. may be a landmark technology that will help alleviate some of the more time- and resource-consuming work that comes with the work of registered nurses.

 The functionality of 3D medical products has been outstanding, and they help nurses do their job more efficiently.

-Another area that 3D printing can assist nurses is in the area of health education.
+Another area in which 3D printing can assist nurses is in the area of health education.

 Nursing care also involves explaining complex medical processes to patients who are often anxious and stressed about the patient records.